backupbrew/switchbrew/SVC.md

 </div>

+**Description:** Change permission of page-aligned memory region.

+Bit2 of permission (exec) is not allowed.
+Setting write-only is not allowed either (bit1).

+This can be used to move back and forth between ---, r-- and rw-.

 ## svcSetMemoryAttribute

-**Description:** Change attribute of page-aligned memory region.

-This is used to turn on/off caching for a given memory area.
-Useful when talking to devices such as the GPU.

-What happens "under the hood" is the "Memory Attribute Indirection Register" index is changed from 2 to 3 in the MMU descriptor.

 <div style="display: inline-block;">